RadGame: An AI-Powered Platform for Radiology Education: RadGame

 \subsection{RadGame Report}

 In \textit{RadGame Report}, trainees are presented with all images from a chest X-ray study and prompted to write a radiology report.
 The ground-truth reference is derived from the \textit{Findings} section of the ReXGradient-160K dataset \citep{zhang2025rexgradient}.
 Studies that have priors or comparisons are excluded.
 Submitted reports are automatically evaluated using the CRIMSON metric (Section~\ref{sec:crimson}), a report generation metric adapted from GREEN \citep{ostmeier2024green}.
-Unlike GREEN, CRIMSON ignores normal findings that would otherwise inflate scores and incorporates patient age and clinical indication to weight the clinical significance of errors.
+Unlike GREEN, CRIMSON ignores normal findings that would otherwise inflate scores and incorporates patient age and clinical indication to weigh the clinical significance of errors.
 Formally, CRIMSON is defined by adapting the GREEN score formula:

 where \# matched findings is the number of findings that appear in both the candidate and the reference report and errors \textit{a} through \textit{d} corresponding to the four different error types (see Figure \ref{fig:main_figure}).
 Errors \textit{e} (mentioning a comparison that isn't in the reference) and \textit{f} (omitting a comparison detailing a change from a prior study) from GREEN are dropped since they are concerned with priors.

 We use GPT-o3 as our LLM model to generate the report evaluation.
 The evaluation output includes a single CRIMSON score between 0 and 100\%, the ground truth report for comparison, a structured summary of the trainee’s submission and errors, and CRIMSON error categories that cover four error categories: false positives, missing findings, location or position errors, and severity misclassification.
 Figure \ref{fig:ui_screenshot}B shows an example of this.

 The evaluation output also includes a ``Style Score", scaled from 0 (a poorly styled report) to 100\% (a professionally styled report), encouraging trainees to use best practices in radiology reporting.
 The style score considers whether the report covers all major chest X-ray regions (lungs, heart, bones, mediastinum), as well as the organization of the report including use of complete sentences and clinical language (see Supplementary Figure \ref{fig:stylescore-prompt} for the prompt).